eclipse/xacc/docs/source/tutorials.rst

 with the above being an example of a single qutrit system.
 For more information on formatting the Hamiltonian, see `Advanced/Pulse-level Programming <https://xacc.readthedocs.io/en/latest/advanced.html>`_ .
-Alternatively, in the QuaC/xacc_examples/python folder, there are several example files outlining definitions for one-qubit, one-qutrit, two-qubit, and two-qutrit Hamiltonians that users can plug-and-play with.
+Alternatively, in `QuaC/xacc_examples/python <https://github.com/ORNL-QCI/QuaC/tree/xacc-integration/xacc_examples/python>`_, there are several example files outlining definitions for one-qubit, one-qutrit, two-qubit, and two-qutrit Hamiltonians that users can plug-and-play with.

 Next, a pulse model must be instantiated and the Hamiltonian is passed to the module by calling: